 Last reviewed: May 2026.
-Apple policies can change; Recurr reviews policy posture before each migration wave.
 This page is operational guidance, not legal advice.

 Relevant Apple guideline shape